jevad/NLTKinstallForNlpClass/README.md

 ```
 text4.dispersion_plot(["citizens", "democracy", "freedom", "duties", "America"])
 ```
 And it works!
-Hooray!
-You're on your way to a happy and productive future with Python and Pip!
+Hooray!  :sparkles: :rocket: :sparkles:  You're on your way to a happy and productive future with Python and Pip!

+To learn more about your new friend, Pip, see the official documentation, https://pip.pypa.io/en/stable/ .

 <a name="tbd"/>
 ## Coming Soon (if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.